75% – 93% of incarcerated youth have experienced severe trauma.

 We have a better idea.

-…and we help them confront their trauma by helping them write and share their story.
+- They confront their trauma by writing and sharing their story.
 Stories that are the hardest to tell and weigh the most.
-Can we lift the burden of lost identity, lost dignity, lost confidence and lost hope?

 “Stories have the power to create empathy within us, and over time, people begin to see the world through the eyes of the ones they have opposed.”